Away From the Noise

 Plaster Cannon Balls and Drums

-Seating for Three Guest
+Seating for Three Guests

 Sound—crickets on alternating speakers and looped.
 Recorded in Atlanta.
 Two copies of a single sound file played out of phase.